 The Numbers Don't Always Add Value

 Take another example.
 I just helped a friend make an engagement ring using a stone he provided.
-He was totally convinced he got an “amazing” deal on a modified cushion.
+He was totally convinced he got an "amazing" deal on a modified cushion.
 He bought it online for 20% cheaper than anything comparable.
 When I looked at the numbers on the GIA grade report, two issues jumped out at me.
 First, the "make" of the stone seemed fair, not excellent.
-The GIA certificate indicated that the girdle was “very thick.”
+The GIA document indicated that the girdle was "very thick."
 (You can learn why that should raise concerns here).
-Second, based on the stone’s weight, 1.62 carats, the face-up size seemed small.
+Second, based on the stone's weight, 1.62 carats, the face-up size seemed small.

 Indeed, when I saw the diamond in person, I learned why it was such a deal.